greendog99/greendog-rails-template/README.md

 * Adds a config/app_config.yml file and corresponding initializer, to facilitate app-specific config settings.
 * Disables timestamped_migrations to make the filenames more usable in TextMate.
 * Sets up a Git repository complete with gitignore list, and commits the entire project.
-* Adds a demos controller and several demo pages to help get started.
+* Adds a demonstration page to help get started (/demos)

 ## Prerequisites